godfat/rest-more/README.md

 ## DESCRIPTION:

-Various REST clients such as Facebook and Twitter built with [rest-core][]
+Various REST clients such as Facebook and Twitter built with [rest-core][].

 [rest-core]: https://github.com/cardinalblue/rest-core